 Guidelines for the Release of Student Information Under the Family Educational Rights and Privacy Act of 1974 (FERPA)

-- records of instructional, supervisory, administrative, and certain educational personnel which are in the sole possession of the maker
+- records kept in the sole possession of the maker as a personal memory aid,

-- records that contain information about an individual after that person is no longer a student, i.e. alumni records
+- records created or received about an individual after that person is no longer a student if not related to that student’s attendance, e.g. alumni records,

 Legitimate Educational Interest

-The need to review an education record in order for a University official to carry out his or her responsibilities in regard to performing an administrative task outlined in the official's duties, or performing a supervisory or instructional task directly related to the student's education.
+The need to review an education record in order for a University official to carry out his or her responsibilities in regard to performing an administrative task outlined in the official's duties or to conduct learning analytics.

-A University official is any person employed by the University in an administrative, supervisory, academic, research or support position; a person elected to the Board of Regents; a student or a University graduate serving on an official University committee or assisting another University official in performing his or her tasks; or a person employed by or under contract to, or serving as the agent of, the University to perform a specific task.
+A University official is (i) any person employed by the University in an administrative, supervisory, academic, research, or support position; (ii) a person elected to the Board of Regents; (iii) any person serving on an official University committee or assisting another University official in performing his or her tasks; or (iv) a contractor, consultant, volunteer, or other person who is performing a specific task on behalf of the University.
+With regard to (iv), such person is considered a University official only if the task they perform is one for which the University would otherwise use its own employees and they are under the direct control of the University or University official with respect to the use and maintenance of personally identifiable information from Education Records.

-Directory information may appear in public documents and may otherwise be released to individuals outside the University without the student's specific consent.
+Directory information may appear in public documents and may otherwise be released to individuals outside the University without the student's specific consent unless the student has opted out of disclosure.
 The University of Michigan-Dearborn has designated the following items as directory information:

 - email address